TwoPizza9621536/twopizza9621536.github.io/README.md

 ## License

 Except stated otherwise, this site is licensed under the CC BY-SA 4.0.
-Code snippets are licensed under the MIT license.
+Code snippets are licensed under the MIT license or CC0.